Shared Stewardship

 - This partnership creates a unified voice on issues before Congress and the state Legislature.

-The Forest Health Tracker website allows us to share project information across all-lands, including spatial data, to foster better planning and monitoring towards shared stewardship.
+Forest Health Tracker allows us to share project information across all-lands, including spatial data, to foster better planning and monitoring towards shared stewardship and collaboration to meet our shared goals.